fnabinash/rust-practice/README.md

 ## Contact 📬

-For any questions or feedback, you can reach out to me on [GitHub](https://github.com/fnabinash).
+For any questions or feedback, you can reach out to me on [GitHub](https://github.com/fnabinash) or [Dev.to](https://dev.to/fnabinash).